Injection molding machine: Hydraulic

 Hydraulic machines have historically been the only option available to molders until Nissei Plastic Industrial introduced the first all-electric injection molding machine in 1983.
 Hydraulic machines, although not nearly as precise, are the predominant type in most of the world, with the exception of Japan.
+Their strength and durability ensure their dominance in the current market.

 Mechanical

 Mechanical type machines use the toggle system for building up tonnage on the clamps of the machine.
 Tonnage is required on all machines so that the clamps of the machine do not open due to the injection pressure.
 If the mold partially opens up, it will create flashing in the plastic product.

 Electric

-The electric press, also known as Electric Machine Technology (EMT), reduces operation costs by cutting energy consumption and also addresses some of the environmental concerns surrounding the hydraulic press.
+The electric press, also known as Electric Machine Technology (EMT), reduces operation costs by cutting energy consumption, saving 0.73 kWh for every kilogram of plastic produced.
+They also address some of the environmental concerns surrounding the hydraulic press.
 Electric presses have been shown to be quieter, faster, and have a higher accuracy, however the machines are more expensive.

+In 1983, an all-electric injection molding machine, Roboshot, was developed by Milacron, an American-based injection molding manufacturer and produced in collaboration with Fujitsu (now FANUC).
+The latest iteration of the series, Alpha-SiB, was released in 2021, and offers flexibility in part manufacturing sizes in addition to a wide range of applications.